-Figure~\ref{fig:Decomp_deblur_param_1} shows the posterior statistics for the hyperparameter $\lambda_{h}$.
+Fig.~\ref{fig:Decomp_deblur_param_1} shows the posterior statistics for the hyperparameter $\lambda_{h}$.
 The chain appears well-mixed, the cumulative mean converges quickly, and the autocorrelation is low, indicating that the samples are reliable for posterior inference.
-In Figure~\ref{fig:Decomp_deblur_X} we show the posterior mean and the pixel-wise $95\%$ CI width.
+In Fig.~\ref{fig:Decomp_deblur_X} we show the posterior mean and the pixel-wise $95\%$ CI width.
 The posterior mean of $\mathbf{g}$ accurately captures the piecewise constant structure, and the posterior mean of $\mathbf{h}$ reflects the smooth variations.
-According to the colorbar we can see that a part of the piecewise constant component was decomposed to $\mathbf{h}$, which indicates that an even smoother prior would be preferred for $\mathbf{h}$.
+According to the colorbar, we can see that a part of the piecewise constant component was decomposed into $\mathbf{h}$, which indicates that an even smoother prior would be preferred for $\mathbf{h}$.
 Nevertheless, the posterior mean of $\mathbf{f}$ is close to the ground truth with correct intensity range and the relative error of $\num{0.06}$.

-In the uncertainty plots of both $\mathbf{h}$ and $\mathbf{f}$ in Figure~\ref{fig:Decomp_deblur_X}, we observe a regular, periodic pattern induced by the Besov prior.
+In the uncertainty plots of both $\mathbf{h}$ and $\mathbf{f}$ in Fig.~\ref{fig:Decomp_deblur_X}, we observe a regular, periodic pattern induced by the Besov prior.
 This structure is a natural consequence of the prior's construction: when the Besov smoothness parameter $s_h \neq 0$, the scaling matrix $\mathbf{S}_h$ is no longer a scalar multiple of the identity.
 Instead, it introduces scale-dependent weights, which result in anisotropic uncertainty.
 Such patterns are inherent to any non-trivial Besov prior and may appear more clearly in two-dimensional problems.
 In one dimension, or in problems where the likelihood dominates the prior, the effect may go unnoticed.
-A more detailed explanation is provided in \ref{sec:besov-patterns}.
-However, ignoring these structural patterns, we still see that the higher uncertainties are mainly on the boundary of the object in $\mathbf{f}$.
+A more detailed explanation is provided in~\ref{sec:besov-patterns}.

+However, ignoring these structural patterns, we still see that the higher uncertainties are mainly at the boundary of the object in $\mathbf{f}$.

-Figure~\ref{fig:Decomp_deblur_param_2} shows the posterior means and the pixel-wise standard deviations (STDs) of the main diagonal in $\mathbf{\Lambda}$, which correspond to STDs of the first order derivatives of $\mathbf{g}$.
+Fig.~\ref{fig:Decomp_deblur_param_2} shows the posterior means and the pixel-wise standard deviations (STDs) of the main diagonal in $\mathbf{\Lambda}$, which correspond to STDs of the first order derivatives of $\mathbf{g}$.
 It is clear that the posterior means are significant only near the boundaries, resulting in a sparse structure.
 These boundary regions also correspond to areas with noticeable high uncertainties.